Tyrol’s cuisine comes together on the board

 It’s a special feature of the Tyrolean way of life and is testimony to a tradition of enjoyment: A Tyrolean Marend, a snack between meals in the late afternoon or early evening, where typical Tyrolean delicacies are enjoyed.

 The origins of the Marend were as a snack for hard-working Tyrolean farmers who used it to fill up on energy between meals.
-Back then, a simple Marend was composed of potatoes, milk and bread, since ham and cheese were only available to the wealthier farmers.
+Back then, a simple Marend was composed of potatoes, milk and bread, since speck or ham and cheese were only available to the wealthier farmers.

 Today, the Marend is an expression of Tyrolean conviviality in its culinary form and gathers everyone together, whether its on a hike, a climb or at home.
 A Marend is enjoyed alone only in exceptional circumstances, it’s much better to enjoy it together as a group.